 How to Make Chia Seed Jam

-If you’ve ever read the label on a jar of store-bought jam, you’ll see the HUGE amount of sugar added.
-And most of it is from high fructose corn syrup, along with standard corn syrup and then run-of-the-mill sugar.
-Yep, three different types of unhealthy sugars….along with some pectin to thicken it up.
+If you’ve ever read the label on a jar of store-bought jam, the sugar content will catch you by surprise.
+They’re mostly made with high fructose corn syrup, along with standard corn syrup and run-of-the-mill sugar.
+Not to mention the amount of pectin used to thicken it up.

-Chia seed jam is the opposite of that.
-It’s super fast and easy to make (takes less than 8 minutes), it’s filled with nutrient-dense and fiber-rich chia seeds (which naturally thicken it up) and the only sweetener is a smidge of pure maple syrup (though you could also use honey or stevia).
-It’s like chia seed pudding meets store-bought jam in a much healthier way.
+Homemade chia seed jam is just the opposite of that.
+It’s filled with nutrient-dense and fiber-rich chia seeds (which naturally thicken it up) and the only sweetener is a smidge of pure maple syrup.
+But if your fruits are naturally sweet enough already, you won’t even need additional sugar.

 How to Make Chia Seed Jam